 Office politics is the last thing we want at our office, though politics to some extent is unavoidable.
 When we talk about start-ups we usually don’t administer much of chaos and politics.
 The reason behind fewer politics or no politics at start-ups is less number of employees.

-On the contrary when we look up to an MNC’s it always plays dramatics with ever increasing politics amongst employees.
+On the contrary when we look up to an MNC’s it always plays dramatics with ever-increasing politics amongst employees.
 The reason behind is not only a large number of people but also an eagerness to enjoy power at a large scale industry.
 They are undoubtedly a large force with varied political issues.

 Unforeseen circumstances and their negative consequences are what risks are.
-Whether it is a start-up company or an MNC both of them have risk factors.
+Whether it is a startup company or an MNC both of them have risk factors.
 Before getting into a new business we cannot predict the future of its success nor the market for its product.
 Risks prevail, even in MNCs.

 They are even not sure of the fact that their year-old product will run into the market with the same charm or not.
 Though companies operating and functioning across borders have large possibilities of risk, they continue working.
+The success stories of many startups are very motivating and can even give people some ideas about making their own startup a success!

 In my opinion, I would say, “Don’t be afraid to be the biggest fish splashing around in the smallest pond because lots of markets are crowded.
 You’re more likely to thrive in the one that’s not”.
+If you think you are the right fit, then go ahead and reap the benefits of working in a startup!